XSploit-Team/Hackbox-Installation/README.md

 <img src="./images/vmware.png" width="600" height="500">

-You should now be able to boot into Kali Linux.
-The default login username and password is `kali`.
-You can change this if you want to.
+You should now be able to boot into your new Hackbox.

 ## Login Credentials